novabyte52/novabyte52/README.md

 ## 👋 Hi, I’m @novabyte52

 I hold a Bachelors of Science in Computer Science and have a Mathematics minor.
-I currently work as a professional full stack software engineer.
+I've mostly worked as a professional full stack software engineer in the web dev space.
 I enjoy nature, programming, games (mostly city builders and survival games) and sharing my ideas with the wider world

 ## 👀 I’m interested in ...

 - game programming
 - graphics programming
 - game engine programming
-- WoT
+- WoT (web of things)
-- AI Assistants (of the homebrew variety)
+- Personal AI Assistants
+- Operating System Development

 ## 🌱 I’m currently learning ...